yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 commands.
 Configured commanders don't replace collaborators.
 In other words, Github collaborators *and* accounts mentioned here are allowed to give commands.

+### Release

+There are a few additional configurable parameters for `release` section:

+{% highlight yaml %}
+release:
+  pre: false
+  sensitive:
+    - my_password.txt
+  script: |
+    echo "testing..."
+    echo "building..."
+    echo "packaging..."
+{% endhighlight %}

+`sensitive` option lists files that must not present in the branch after the release.
+It is recommended to list your sensitive config files there.

+`pre` option if set to `false` will automatically mark the release in GitHub as "final."

+### Merge

 There are a few additional configurable parameters for `merge` section:

 {% highlight yaml %}